VivekReddy98/HW2_CUDA/README.md

 Assigment Completed as a part of CSC 548 Paralell Systems at NC State University.

-## Task 1: Indefinite Integration of a 1D sine function using CUDA.
+## Task 1: Indefinite Integral of a 1D sine function using CUDA.
 1) Approach is specified in the p2.README file.

 ## Task 2: Accelerating 2D Ripple Propagation Simulation using Parallel Programming (CUDA & MPI)